daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 Maybe this `mysterious_byte` is used as verification to obtain the next piece of code from the server.
 I quickly wrote a short Python script to test this theory, but it seems like even by sending random bytes over, I still get the next piece of code.
 So, I am almost certain that it is just to check if the connection is still alive/keep the connection alive.

 Or, maybe the flag is the concatenation of all `mysterious_byte`s.
-Again, using a short Python script, the `mysterious_byte` is always different, so unlikely to be the flag.
+Again, using a short Python script, I tested and realized the `mysterious_byte` is always different, so unlikely to be the flag.
 (Gynvael is not so kind 😛)

 Again, more thoughts came to mind, maybe it has something to do with the arithmetic being performed on the byte, etc. But enough speculation, more action.
 I should dump the subsequent pieces of code to find out.

 ### Automated Dumping
 Clearly, we must automate the dumping process, since who knows how many more pieces of code there are.
 Also, if we do it by hand, we need to be super fast, or the connection to the server will timeout.

 My first thought was to use the GDB script I wrote earlier for the CTF last week ([writeup](https://daniellimws.github.io/DCTF18-memsome.html)).
-To do this, I just need to find the `mmap`ed region in the **driver**, set a breakpoint at when the decryption is done, then dump the decrypted code.
+Through this, I will automate finding the address of the `mmap`ed region in the **driver**, set a breakpoint at when the decryption is done, then dump the decrypted code.
 Simple.

 However, there's a catch.
 It seems that Gynvael foresaw this coming.
-For every piece of code read from the server, there are random number of `nop` instructions in between, i.e. the address offset for when the decryption is done is not constant and the method mentioned above will fail.
+For every piece of code read from the server, there are random number of `nop` instructions in it, i.e. the address offset for when the decryption is done is not constant and the method mentioned above will fail.

 I needed a way to calculate the offset before dumping. 😢